axismaps/axis-jekyll/_projects/climatecommons.md

 github: https://github.com/axismaps/climatecommons
 ---

-## Overview
 In partnership with Earth Journalism Network, and made possible by a Google.org Tides Foundation Developer Grant, this map is a Google Maps Change of States API implementation.
 Change of States helps to document the impacts of climate change, charting the way the US is adapting to this global phenomenon.
-Featuring geographically contextualized news stories that link climate change to natural disasters and other environmental and even health issues, this map will be a spatial and temporal news aggregator, a rich store of information for journalists and any members of the public who are interested in exploring the correlation between climate change data and its coverage in the media.
+Featuring geographically contextualized news stories that link climate change to natural disasters and other environmental and even health issues, this map is be a spatial and temporal news aggregator, a rich store of information for journalists and any members of the public who are interested in exploring the correlation between climate change data and its coverage in the media.

-## Data
-The map is a collection of geographically tagged climate change related news stories set within the context of related and publicly available geospatial data and presented on a choropleth color scheme.
-News stories are aggregated from RSS Feeds and Google Alerts and Forms collected twice daily, sited by place name, fed into a Google Fusion table, and manually verified against Natural Earth databases.
-The stories are the contextual narrative to the quantitative geodata, which was collected from a variety of agencies and translated into points on the map from which the hexagonal surface was dynamically rendered.
-News stories can be filtered by category (including policy, impacts and costs, and causes) and according to criteria such as weather or emissions.

-## Design
-The basemap makes use of a subtle desaturated color scheme and was designed to integrate with Earth Journalism Network's branding.
-News stories appear in a scrolling sidebar.
-This allows users access to a constantly updated stream of stories relevant to their particular map view without obscuring the map itself.
-The hexagons form the link between the spatial points on the map and the news stories in the linear list.
-They are inversely correlated to zoom level and hovering over each reveals its value.
-Weather or emissions related information and source count is layered in and there is also a search bar where users can explore more defined climate change interests.

-## Code
-As this project was made possible by a Google grant, it makes exclusive use of Google technology.
-The map is a Google Maps Change of States API implementation that includes our own open-source hexbin library, which performs client-side calculation and rendering of bin counts or raster interpolation.
-New stories are aggregated via Google News (including Alerts and Forms) and data is stored using Google Fusion tables and retrieved using web-services built in PHP.
-The use of Google Fusion tables for news stories and thematic data makes it easy to add future data to the map.
-This particular map is US specific but the technology is highly adaptable to any country or bio-region.